Structured program theorem: 3. Folk Theorem (Loop-Minimal Transformation)

+This version of the theorem flattens the Böhm–Jacopini transformation, reducing all iteration to one single loop.
+Selection is reintroduced for clarity, but is theoretically optional.

-This version of the theorem replaces all the original program's control flow with a single global while loop that simulates a program counter going over all possible labels (flowchart boxes) in the original non-structured program.
+The folk theorem replaces the original program's control flow with a single global while loop that simulates a program counter going over all possible labels (flowchart boxes) in the original non-structured program.
 Harel traced the origin of this folk theorem to two papers marking the beginning of computing.
 One is the 1946 description of the von Neumann architecture, which explains how a program counter operates in terms of a while loop.
 Harel notes that the single loop used by the folk version of the structured programming theorem basically just provides operational semantics for the execution of a flowchart on a von Neumann computer.
 Another, even older source that Harel traced the folk version of the theorem is Stephen Kleene's normal form theorem from 1936.